runic-inc/patchwork-docs/rdk/rdk.md

 rdk generate-contract schema.json -o contract.sol
 ```

-The RDK will output the generated contract in Solidity format.
+The RDK will output the generated contract in Solidity format which can then be compiled to bytecode using solc or deployed using the RDK deployer.

 ### Application Creation (Scaffolding)